New Home Market Update

 The New Home Lot Supply Index provides an unrivaled look into the lot markets across the country, offering a current quarter snapshot as well as insight into the directional trend.
-This report details data for the third quarter of 2024.
+This report details data for the fourth quarter of 2024.

 The New Home LSI, backed by data from Zonda, showed lot supply tightened year-over-year across the United States but loosened quarter-over-quarter.
 The index is a residential real estate indicator based on the number of single-family vacant developed lots and the rate at which those lots are absorbed via housing starts.